International Criminal Court

 With regard to the Côte d’Ivoire cases, the joint trial against former President Laurent Gbagbo and Charles Blé Goudé began in January 2016.
 Both are charged as indirect co-perpetrators of crimes against humanity.
 Simone Gbagbo, wanted on similar charges, is not yet in ICC custody.

-In the situation of Mali, the trial against Ahmad Al Faqi Al Mahdi concluded in September 2016, and he is awaiting sentencing.
+In the situation of Mali, the trial against Ahmad Al Faqi Al Mahdi concluded in September 2016.
+He was sentenced to 9 years’ imprisonment.
 Mahdi was convicted of the war crime of intentionally attacking historic and religious sites.

 The Central African Republic II situation is currently under investigation.
 Investigations are focused on the alleged crimes against humanity and war crimes committed – including rape, pillaging, and the use of children in combat – in the midst of renewed violence beginning in 2012.